subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 A standard convolution both filters and combines inputs into a new set of outputs in one step.
 The depthwise separable convolution splits this into two layers, a separate layer for filtering and a separate layer for combining.
 This factorization has the effect of drastically reducing computation and model size.
 Hence they take the idea behind Grouped Convolutions to the limit by splitting up the M Activation Maps in the input layer into M separate single layer Activation Maps as shown in Figure 24.
 Each of these Activation Maps is then processed using a separate convolutional filter, and then combined together at the output.
 A simple $1\times 1$ convolution, is then used to create a linear combination of the output of the depthwise layer .
 Hence this design serializes the spatial and depthwise filtering operations of a regular convolution.
 An immediate benefit of doing this is a reduction in the number of computations (and the number of parameters), as shown next:

-- The number of computations in a regular convolution shown in Part (a) is given by $D_K D_K\times MN\times D_F D_F$ where $D_K$ is the size of the filter, M is the depth of the input layer, N is the depth of the output layer and $D_F$ is the size of the Activation Map.
+- The number of computations in a regular convolution shown in Part (a) is given by $D_K D_K\times MN\times D_F D_F$ where $D_K$ is the size of the filter, M is the depth of the input layer, N is the depth of the output layer and $D_F$ is the size of the output Activation Map.
 - The number of computations in the Depthwise Separable Convolution is given by $D_K D_K\times M\times D_F D_F + MN\times D_F D_F$

 It follows that the ratio $R$ between the number of computations in the Depthwise Separable network and the Regular COnvNet is given by